 When dealing with any injuries, you're usually given a timescale as to when you're likely to be healed.
 This can be a frustrating time, so you have to learn to be patient, you have to accept 'it is what it is', and not focus on the what you can't do but try to focus on what you can do.

 These are skills which my wife, Michelle, has taught me.
-Try to stay as positive as you can, spend time with friends and keep yourself occupied so you are not dwelling on your injury.
+Try to stay as positive as you can, spend time with friends and keep yourself occupied so you're not dwelling on your injury.

-Most importantly, do the things that will help you progress quickly and you will see light at the end of the tunnel.
+Most importantly, do the things that will help you progress quickly and you'll see light at the end of the tunnel.

-Retirement as a professional athlete is inevitable and it's a massive change in lifestyle which can take time to adjust.
+Retirement as a professional athlete is inevitable and it's a massive change in lifestyle which can take time to adjust to.
 Leaving the sport can prove to be very difficult for some people.